-Meanwhile, fintech companies are also facing operational challenges due to the pandemic, according to the study.
+Meanwhile, according to the study, fintech companies are also facing operational challenges due to the pandemic.
 Forty per cent of firms surveyed noted that they have either introduced or are in the process of introducing better fraud or security measures as a response to business conditions under the pandemic.
-In fact, regulators have also started worrying about compliance within fintech firms given their increased popularity and growth.
-They are concerned that neobanks’ compliance processes are not up to the mark, leaving them vulnerable to abuse by criminals.
+In fact, regulators have also started worrying about compliance within fintech firms, given their increased popularity and growth.
+They are concerned that neobanks’ compliance processes are not up to the mark, leaving them vulnerable to criminal abuse.

 Issues with financial crime detection

-Criminals across the world continue to innovate on their strategies to launder money despite increased scrutiny by regulators and higher compliance spend by financial institutions.
-They know how transaction monitoring systems work within financial institutions and have ways to easily bypass rules and thresholds.
-To counter new and emerging money laundering fraud strategies, financial institutions need to create new rules and update thresholds.
-Financial institutions need several weeks to create, test and implement new rules into their transaction monitoring systems and rules upgrade may not be a sustainable option given the frequent changes in the regulatory landscape continuous changes in criminal behaviour.
+Financial institutions need to create new rules and update thresholds to counter new and emerging money laundering fraud strategies.
+Financial institutions need several weeks to create, test and implement new rules into their transaction monitoring systems, and rules upgrade may not be a sustainable option given the frequent changes in the regulatory landscape and continuous changes in criminal behaviour.

 On the operational side, financial institutions have the problem of false alerts.
 While lenient transaction thresholds in monitoring systems would help financial institutions avert risk, they result in a large number of false alerts.
 While each and every alert needs to be investigated, the pile of false alerts leads to wastage work hours and huge alert backlogs for many institutions.
 The inability to determine the relative risk of individual alerts adds tremendous operational pressure to AML teams.